Do Most Car Accident Cases Settle Before Trial?

 The Pros of Settling Before a Trial

-Many people settle before their case goes to trial, and the advantages to settling include the following:
+Many people settle before their case goes to trial, and the advantages of settling include the following:

-- Settling can avoid multiple court proceedings (hearings, depositions, the trial)
+• Settling can avoid multiple court proceedings (hearings, depositions, and the trial)

 The Cons of Settling Before a Trial

-There are various reasons why it may not be a good idea to settle before trial, and an attorney will be able to help an injury back to make these decisions.
-Some of the negatives of settling a case before trial include not being able to secure the total amount of compensation the victim should receive.
+There are several reasons why it may not be a good idea to settle before trial, and an attorney can help an injured party make informed decisions.
+Some of the drawbacks of settling a case before trial include not being able to secure the total amount of compensation the victim is entitled to receive.
 Trials can help ensure that an injury victim receives justice and their rightful compensation.
 Settling before a trial could significantly curtail the amount of compensation the victim receives.

 Work With an Attorney